Scituate, MA: A Hidden New

 exemplified by the tourist-oriented Plimoth Plantation.The town also

-for your "pilgrimage" to this bustling but yet relaxing community.
+"pilgrimage" to this bustling but yet relaxing community.
+Boston is

-Boston is know as the "Hub of the Universe" and with good reason: from
+know as the "Hub of the Universe" and with good reason: from the

 restaurants at Fanueil Hall, Boston is truly the "Hub of the Universe."